Looking to start a bedtime routine with your baby? Here are the four essentials for a baby bedtime routine to optimize your baby’s sleep.

 You’ve probably already been cuddling, rocking, and/or holding your baby while you take them through the communication part of their routine.
 That’s great, because your physical contact is helping you both feel calm.

 While the bedtime routine will look slightly different depending on your little one’s age, the routine should incorporate each of these four elements in some way.
-Let’s take a look at some different bedtime routine examples.

 Sample Bedtime Routine for Newborns